Getting Started

 End Sub

-Enabling the AutoComplete functionality for TextBox Control
+Enable AutoComplete functionality for TextBox control

 Use the SetAutoComplete method to add the AutoComplete component with the TextBox control.